lanesky/lanesky.github.io/_posts/2018-08-10-customerize-your-kubectl.md

     `mkdir ~/bin`

-2. Create a shell script named `kubectl` as below and place it into the directory you just created.
+2. Copy and create a shell script named `kubectl` as below and place it into the directory you just created.

 ```
-cat > ~/bin/kubectl << EOF
 #!/bin/sh

 /usr/local/bin/kubectl "$@"